-Atari Version

-Turn thy disk drive on.
-When the motor stops and the "busy" light goes off, placeth thy disk in the disk drive and turn on thy computer.
+Atari Version Turn thy disk drive on.
+When the motor stops and the "busy" light goes off, placeth thy disk in the disk drive and turn on thy computer, holding down the option key as thou doest so.

-Commodore 64 Version

-First turn on thy disk drive.
+Commodore 64 Version First turn on thy disk drive.
 When the motor stops, insert the disk with Side 1 facing up and turn on thy computer.
 To begin thy Quest, type: LOAD "",8,1

-IBM PC/PCjr Version

-To use the IBM PC/PCjr version, thou must enchant thy disk to prepare it for thy adventures.
+IBM PC/PCjr Version To use the IBM PC/PCjr version, thou must enchant thy disk to prepare it for thy adventure.
 First, take a disk of DOS 2.0 or DOS 2.1 and booteth it.
-Then, thou shalt place thy DOS disk in drive B, if thou hast a second drive.
-Even if thou dost not, never fear, for DOS in its wisdom has forseen they need and shall prompt thee to swap disks.
-Place thy Quest disk in drive A, and type "SETUP".
+Then, thou shalt place thy Quest disk in drive B, if thou hast a second drive.
+Even if thou dost not, never fear, for DOS in its wisdom has forseen thy need and shall prompt thee to swap disks.
+Type "B:SETUP".
 Thy Quest shall begin shortly thereafter, and in the future, thou canst boot thy Quest disk itself.